alexzhangs/aws-cfn-vpn/README.md

 list, all node stacks you created should have been registered as nodes automatically.

-    Note: The registration relies on the AWS Config, SNS and Lambda services, it takes up to around 15 minutes to capture and deliver the config changes.
+    Note: The registration relies on the AWS Config, SNS, and Lambda services, it takes up to around 15 minutes to capture and deliver the config changes.

-1. Now you are ready to create Shadowsocks accounts in the web console, or import the previously exported accounts back.
+1. Now you are ready to create Shadowsocks accounts on the web console, or import the previously exported accounts back.

 ## Verify XL2TPD services